 With MMA round betting, sports bettors can place wagers on specific rounds, just as one would do in boxing.
 This is also similar to football or basketball when betting on quarters or halves of a game.

 Some sportsbooks offer live round betting, allowing gamblers to place wagers on upcoming rounds in the middle of a fight.
 These live MMA wagers are generally made in between rounds when the fighters are in their corners preparing for the next round.

 One of the most entertaining types of MMA bets is the method-of-victory wager.
 With these, bettors can attempt to pick how a fighter will win.
 This takes things a step further than the simpler moneyline bets that can be made.

-Using the Nurmagomedov-McGregor fight example, with method-of-victory bets you’d likely be able to select if either fighter will be by knockout, submission, or in a decision.
+Using the Nurmagomedov-McGregor fight example, with method-of-victory bets you’d likely be able to select if either fighter will be by knockout, submission, or decision.
 The odds for each will likely differ, as each fighter has different strengths of combat.

 Common method-of-victory bet types are inside the distance (otherwise known as ITD), knockout (KO), submission, and decision.
 An ITD wager is one that says a fighter will win before the fight completes all rounds and goes to a decision by the judges.

 Sometimes, sportsbooks offer bets on the type of decision that determines the outcome of a fight.
 A unanimous decision is a decision where all of the judges agree on the winner.
 A split decision is a decision where two judges score the fight in favor of one fighter and the third judge scores it in favor of the other.
 A majority decision is a decision where two judges score the fight in favor of one fighter and the third judge scores it as a draw.

-Best MMA Betting Resources
+Best MMA betting resources

-Although MMA and betting go hand in hand, there tends to be fewer resources available than one would be able to find if searching for information and advice on how to bet the NFL or NBA.
+Although MMA and betting go hand in hand, there tend to be fewer resources available than one would be able to find if searching for information and advice on how to bet the NFL or NBA.
 That isn’t to say the material isn’t out there, though.
 You just have to know where to look.

 RotoGrinders MMA Premium